-Before booking flights with Ryanair expectant mothers need to keep in mind the following rules:
+Before booking flights with Ryanair, expectant mothers need to keep in mind the following rules:

-For uncomplicated pregnancies it is not permitted to travel beyond the following dates:
+For uncomplicated pregnancies, it is not permitted to travel beyond the following dates:

 The newborn’s mother can travel 48 hours after giving birth, as long it was an uncomplicated childbirth that did not require surgical intervention.
 If the mother has had surgery or a cesarean section, the minimum period of time that must pass before travel is 10 days.
-However, these periods are also subject to doctor’s approval.
+However, these periods are also subject to a doctor’s approval.

-Written permission from a doctor/midwife is not required, however, if you have experienced complications during pregnancy, consult your medical professional before flying.
+Written permission from a doctor/midwife is not required.
+However, if you have experienced complications during pregnancy, consult your medical professional before flying.

 British Airways does not permit pregnant women to travel after the end of the 36th week for single pregnancies without complications.
 In the case of muliple pregnancies (twins, triplets), women are not allowed to travel after the 32nd week.
 If the pregnancy has reached the 28th week, a note is required from a doctor/midwife indicating that there are no complications and confirming the expected delivery date.
 In this letter the doctor or midwife certify that you are healthy and that there is no reason why you should not be able to fly in their opinion.

 The rules for flying while pregnant with Aer Lingus depends on the route.
 For flights within Europe, pregnant women between weeks 28-35 must bring a “Expectant Mother Travel Advice form” completed by their medical professional.
 After week 36, pregnant women are not allowed to fly with Aer Lingus.

 For all other Aer Lingus routes, it is allowed to travel up to week 27 of the pregnancy without written permission from a doctor/midwife.
 Between weeks 28-33, the woman must bring a Expectant Mother Travel Advice form completed by their medical professional.
 After week 34, pregnant women are not allowed to fly with Aer Lingus.